 Expectation: My mom, sister, aunt, grandma — none of them ever got stretch marks, so I’m good!

-Expectation: It’s normal to feel nervous when expecting a baby, right?
+Expectation: Feeling nervous when expecting a baby is normal, right?

 Reality: After 3 hours of binge-watching Netflix, one pint of ice cream, and lots of tears — here we all are!